 195, 196 Senior Honors.
 Thesis course for thesis honors candidates; see Thesis Honors Program for details.
 Open to seniors.
 Normally two courses.
 Prerequisite: consent.

 197 Senior Thesis Research Seminar.
 A year-long, one-credit, pass-fail course designed to help seniors writing senior theses or honors theses plan and execute their research and write their thesis.
 Faculty members and past thesis writers will meet with the seminar and discuss various aspects of the research process.
-Students in the seminar are also expected to present their work and provide feedback to their fellow seminar participants. ½ credit course per semester.
+Students in the seminar are also expected to present their work and provide feedback to their fellow seminar participants.
+Two course units, per semester.

 198 Senior Thesis.
 (Formerly Economics 194.)
 Designed for students who want to write a senior thesis, but do not want to be a part of the Thesis Honors Program.
 Approval of a faculty member is required.
-Variable credit.
+Variable units.